 Protect Against Dangerous Bites

-Preventing itchy, potentially life-threatening bites is easy with Ben’s Evictor!
+Preventing itchy, potentially life-threatening bites is easy with Ben’s Evictor.

-Before outside time like dog walks, hikes, BBQs, and outdoor entertaining, simply apply Ben’s Evictor to you, your family, dogs and cats to prevent bug bites, including mosquitoes.
+Before outside time like dog walks, hikes, BBQs, and outdoor entertaining, simply apply Ben’s Evictor to your, your family, dogs and cats to prevent bug bites, including mosquitoes.
 For best results, reapply to people every 5-7 hours or after getting wet, and reapply to pets every other day or more as needed.
 No more bug bites.
 No poisonous chemicals.
 It’s that easy!

 Pro Tip: In addition to preventing bug bites and helping control fleas & ticks, Ben’s Evictor can be used indoors to kill and repel bugs without resorting to dangerous pesticides.